sathiraperera23/GearRent/ReadMe.md

 ### Database Connectivity
 Configure your database in the DBConnection file under the db package.
-Enter your mysql username and password and the correct database name.
+Enter your mysql username and password and the correct database name and URL.

 ### Running the application
 Open the MainApp class and run it in an IDE like Intellij.